 The most important thing in managing misalignment within organizations is to bear in mind that it is a people problem.
 People create the problem, and people will solve the problem.
 The task of dealing with divergence begins with not allowing them to form in the first place.
 People form into cliques and clans when they feel threatened.

-Therefore, the first strategy for creating alignment is to build an atmosphere of trust, openness and transparency.
+Therefore, the first strategy for creating alignment is to build an atmosphere of mutual trust, openness and transparency.
 When people understand that their personal or professional difference will not be an obstacle to their advancement, they will naturally work for the organization.
+Be intentional in making it safe for people to speak up and share their opinions.

 Additionally, it is important to have people own the company’s goals.
-If individuals find room for self-expression within the company’s goals, the result is that they will come to view the organization’s goals and objectives as their own.
-This will create high-value workers who impact positively on others and facilitate the emergence of a virtuous cycle of healthy competition that results in performance improvement across all levels of the organization.
+If individuals find room for self-expression within the company’s goals, the result is that they will view the organization’s goals and objectives as their own.
+In order to achieve this, it is essential to co-create them with the team.
+This will create high-value workers who are not only aligned on the company’s great objectives but prepared to go the extra mile in order to reach them.
+Once these are defined, understood and accepted, it is possible that you’ll observe the emergence of a virtuous cycle of healthy competition among employees.
+If the focus on the greater goal and common and greater objectives is maintained overtime, this will result in performance improvement across all levels of the organization.

 Continue the dialogue and contact us at email@example.com.